DataMedSci/pymchelper/docs/index.rst

 ======================================

-**pymchelper** is a toolkit for manipulating output and input files of particle transport codes, such as FLUKA and SHIELD-HIT12A.
+**pymchelper** is a toolkit for processing output files of particle transport codes, such as FLUKA or SHIELD-HIT12A.
 It provides a command line program, called **convertmc** which simplifies process of converting binary output files to graphs, tabulated plain data files (which can be open by MS Excel) and other formats.
-Toolkit can also serve as a library in Python language, which can be used by programmers and data scientists to read data from binary files into convenient Python objects.
+Toolkit can also serve as a library in the Python language, which can be used by programmers and data scientists to process output data in Python scripts.
-This allows further data processing using other Python tools and libraries.

-Contents:

 .. toctree::
    :maxdepth: 2